go-imports-organizer/gio/README.md

 ```

 # <a name='Configuration'></a>Configuration
-The `gio.yaml` configuration file is a well formatted yaml file.
+The `goio.yaml` configuration file is a well formatted yaml file.

 ### Excludes
 An array of Exclude definitions.

-Each Exclude definition is a rule that tells `gio` which files and folders to ignore while looking for Go files that it should organize the imports of.
+Each Exclude definition is a rule that tells `goio` which files and folders to ignore while looking for Go files that it should organize the imports of.
 The default configuration file ignores the `.git` directory and the `vendor` directory.
-The more files and folders that you can ignore at this stage the faster `gio` will run.
+The more files and folders that you can ignore at this stage the faster `goio` will run.

 #### RegExp
 A string, valid values are any valid Go regular expression.